Mermade/openapi_optimise/README.md

 * Removing unused common parameters
 * Removing redundant consumes/produces

-It may be most useful when the OpenApi specification has been converted from another format.
+It may be most useful when the OpenApi specification has been converted from another format or automatically generated.